FernandoBasso/devnotes/content/Git/Git Remotes.md

     git@github.com/example/repo.git
 ```

 We then set the pseudo-remote “myrepos” as the default target by pushing with these options:

 ```bash
 git push --set-upstream myrepos HEAD
 ```

 `HEAD` is the current branch.
 It could be `devel`, `main` or any other branch we want to push and track.
+It will sequentially push the refs to those two remotes.